aphilippartd/computeless-rag/README.md

   - invokeModelFunction

 ## 4. SAM Project Structure 📝
-The AWS Serverless Application Model (SAM) is an open-source framework that simplifies creating and deploying serverless applications on AWS.
-In our Computeless RAG tool project, the SAM template (template.yaml) and the GraphQL schema (schema.graphql) are key components that define the infrastructure and the API interface respectively.
+The AWS Serverless Application Model (SAM) simplifies creating and deploying serverless applications on AWS.
+In our Computeless RAG tool project, the SAM template (`template.yaml`) and the GraphQL schema (`schema.graphql`) are key components defining the infrastructure and API interface.

 ### 4.1 Overview of template.yaml
 The template.yaml file defines the resources necessary for deploying the Computeless RAG tool on AWS.
 Here’s a breakdown of the primary components:

 - **AWS::Serverless::GraphQLApi**: This resource creates the AppSync API.
 It uses the GraphQL schema provided in the schema.graphql file.
 The API is configured with API keys for authentication and connected to various data sources and resolvers for handling operations.

-- **Functions**: Functions are defined for each step in the AppSync pipeline resolver, mapped to specific JavaScript files:
+- **Functions**: Functions are defined for each step in the AppSync pipeline resolver, mapped to specific JavaScript files.
+Those functions have been covered in the **AppSync Pipeline Resolver Functions** section above.
-  - **getPineconeApiKeyFunction**: Retrieves the API key from AWS Secrets Manager.
-  - **generateEmbeddingFunction**: Uses Amazon Bedrock to generate embeddings from the user's query.
-  - **searchEmbeddingsFunction**: Queries the Pinecone database for relevant data.
-  - **buildPromptFunction**: Assembles the prompt for the AI model without using a data source.
-  - **invokeModelFunction**: Calls the AI model to generate the final response.
-- **AWS::AppSync::DataSource**: Data sources are specified for connecting the functions to external services:

-  1. **SecretsManagerDataSource**: Configured to interact with AWS Secrets Manager using HTTP.
-It's linked to an IAM role that allows it to fetch the API key.
-  2. **PineconeDataSource**
-  3. **BedrockDataSource**: HTTP data sources configured to interact with Pinecone and Amazon Bedrock services.
 - **AWS::IAM::Role**: Defines the roles required for the AppSync data sources to interact with AWS services securely.
 Each role includes policies that grant necessary permissions for actions like retrieving secrets or invoking AI models.

 ### 4.2 Understanding schema.graphql